 Traumatic Brain Injury Lawyer in Dallas (TBI)

-The Dallas brain injury attorneys of The Wilhite Law Firm have seen firsthand the impact a brain injury can have on a person’s life and livelihood.
+The Dallas brain injury lawyers of The Wilhite Law Firm have seen firsthand the impact a brain injury can have on a person’s life and livelihood.
+As a Dallas brain injury attorney, our firm has extensive experience handling complex brain injury cases in Dallas.
 You may be facing weeks, months, or even years of expensive treatment and recovery.
 Once you have reached maximum medical improvement, you might still be forced to deal with the lasting physical and emotional effects of a severe brain injury.

-If someone else’s negligence caused your brain injury, let a Dallas brain injury lawyer from The Wilhite Law Firm help you seek fair compensation and justice.
+If your brain injury was caused by someone else’s negligence, let a brain injury lawyer in Dallas from The Wilhite Law Firm help you seek fair compensation and justice.
 Our attorneys exclusively represent victims of negligence throughout the Dallas area.
 We work tirelessly to fight for the interests of our clients when they are going through a vulnerable and challenging period.
-When you face financial difficulties due to medical bills and lost income, it can be stressful to deal with insurance companies who do everything to deny or minimize your claim.
+When you face financial difficulties due to medical bills and lost income, it can be stressful to deal with an insurance company who do everything to deny or minimize your claim.
+Having strong legal representation is important when negotiating with an insurance company after a brain injury.

 We can take the pressure off you by fighting for full compensation and accountability from those responsible for your brain injury.
+In every traumatic brain injury case, we are committed to seeking compensation for all damages and losses, including pain and suffering, medical expenses, and wrongful death claims.
 When you hire The Wilhite Law Firm, you will always be able to reach your attorney to get updates on your case and answers to your questions.

-If you suffered a traumatic brain injury in an accident caused by someone else’s negligence, turn to The Wilhite Law Firm today for a free initial case evaluation.
-You will be able to speak with a Dallas brain injury lawyer and get the chance to learn about your legal rights and options.
-TBI Lawyer in Dallas.
+If you suffered a traumatic brain injury in an accident caused by someone else’s negligence, turn to The Wilhite Law Firm today for a free consultation.
+This consultation is complimentary.
+You will be able to speak with a brain injury attorney in Dallas and get the chance to learn about your legal rights and options.
+As a traumatic brain injury lawyer, we have the experience to help you seek justice in your brain injury case.

 When Can You File a Lawsuit After a Traumatic Brain Injury?

 You might be eligible to file a lawsuit after suffering a traumatic brain injury in an accident caused by someone else’s careless actions or failure to act.
-That could include running a red light or stop sign and hitting you, failing to put up warning signs for a hazardous condition on a property, or designing or manufacturing a defective product.
+Personal injury claims involving traumatic brain injuries often arise from situations such as running a red light or stop sign and hitting you, failing to put up warning signs for a hazardous condition on a property, or designing or manufacturing a defective product.

 What are the Common Causes of Brain Injuries in Dallas

-At The Wilhite Law Firm, we represent clients who have suffered brain injuries in accidents such as:
+At The Wilhite Law Firm, we represent clients who have suffered these common causes of brain injuries in accidents such as:

 What Types of Compensation Can You Recover in a Brain Injury Claim?

 A brain injury claim could help you seek the money to pay for your recovery and rehabilitation.
-Fair compensation in your brain injury claim may include:
+Fair compensation in your brain injury claim may include the following damages:

 • Medical expenses incurred for emergency treatment, surgeries, hospital stays, inpatient and outpatient rehabilitation, prescriptions, and durable medical equipment